Judge's single sends Yankees past A's for 12th straight win - KESQ

 New York has the club’s longest winning streak since a run of 13 straight victories from Sept.
 1-12, 1961, and the Yankees moved a season-best 23 games above .500 at 75-52.

-Stanton connected for his 23rd homer and fifth in eight games moments after fuming manager Aaron Boone was ejected by plate umpire Todd Tichenor for arguing balls and strikes.
+Stanton connected for his 23rd homer and fifth in eight games moments after a fuming Boone got tossed by plate umpire Todd Tichenor for arguing balls and strikes.
 Boone repeatedly gestured and yelled before finally making his way to the tunnel and clubhouse.

 Brett Gardner homered one out later to back right-hander Jameson Taillon, who didn’t reach five innings for a decision but has still won seven straight decisions since a May 31 loss to Tampa Bay in the Bronx.
 Rizzo added an RBI double in the third.